rkamphorst/Toubab.Beinder/README.md

 /* Establish bindings.
  * Store the bindings in this._bindings to make sure it is not garbage collected.
- * This is typically done when the view appears (not when it is created!)
+ * This is typically done when the view appears (*not* when it is created!)
  */
 this._bindings = binder.Bind(viewModel, view);

+/* Destroy bindings.
-/* Destroy bindings, for example when the view disappears */ this._bindings.Dispose();
+ * Typically when the view disappears.
+ */
+this._bindings.Dispose();
 this._bindings = null;
 ```